-It may be helpful to use or adapt a risk assessment form for any detailed risk assessment unless a local specific form is provided (for an example see Annexe 1 at the end of this guidance).
+It may be helpful to use or adapt a risk assessment form for any detailed risk assessment unless a local specific form is provided (for an example see annexe 1 at the end of this guidance).
 Refer to your Summary of Hazards/Risks and complete forms as required, including those that are controlled but could be serious in the absence of active management.
-The Action Plan and reply section is to help you pursue those requiring action.
+The action plan and reply section helps you pursue those requiring action.